Rhylionn/steamint/README.md

 ## Basic usage

-To search for a user with username (used in steam url)
+To search for a user with username (e.g: https://steamcommunity.com/id/username)

 ```
 python main.py <username>
 ```

-To search for a user with a steamid:
+To search for a user with a steamid (e.g: https://steamcommunity.com/profiles/steamID):

 ```
 python main.py -s <steamID>